 Payroll Information Meeting

-- Foreign National Students: Please bring ALL documentation with you, including EAD cards, letter of acceptance to the department, and any paperwork given to you during your ISSS (International Student and Scholar Services) orientation.
+Foreign National Students: Please bring all documentation with you, including employment authorization document (EAD) cards, letter of acceptance to the department, and any paperwork given to you during your International Student and Scholar Services (ISSS) orientation.

-- Please visit www.hrss.umn.edu for more information about the university payroll system.
+Please visit MyU at www.hrss.umn.edu for more information about the University's payroll system.